uptane/uptane-standard/uptane-standard.md

 ### Targets metadata {#targets_meta}

 The Targets metadata on a repository contains all of the information about images to be installed on ECUs.
-This includes filenames, hashes, file sizes, and MAY also include other useful information about images, such as what types of hardware are compatible with a particular image.
+This includes filenames, hashes, file sizes, and MAY also include other useful information, such as what types of hardware are compatible with a particular image.

 Targets metadata can also contain metadata about delegations, allowing one Targets role to delegate its authority to another.
 This means that an individual Targets metadata file might contain only metadata about delegations, only metadata about images, or some combination of the two.
 The details of how ECUs traverse the delegation tree to find valid metadata about images is specified in {{resolve_delegations}}.